 Standardisation of approach is desirable and the organisation will work towards implementing a single range of recording formats (e.g. for service user records) as well as refining document storage methods/ archiving.
-Central guidelines on document format and content should be observed where applicable, e.g. the Corporate Risk Assessment template, Support Plan template etc.
+Central guidelines on document format and content should be observed where applicable.